jnozzi/cocoadev.com/markdown/QuittingWhileASheetIsBeingDisplayed.md

 OK, thank you, that�s helpful!
 Here�s the code I have written:

--(General/IBAction)beginPrefsSheet:(id)sender {
+-(IBAction)beginPrefsSheet:(id)sender {
-    General/[NSApp beginSheet:prefsWin
+    [NSApp beginSheet:prefsWin
        modalForWindow:mainWin
 	modalDelegate:self
        didEndSelector:nil
 	  contextInfo:nil];
 }

--(General/IBAction)endPrefsSheet:(id)sender {
+-(IBAction)endPrefsSheet:(id)sender {
     [prefsWin orderOut:sender];
-    General/[NSApp endSheet:prefsWin];
+    [NSApp endSheet:prefsWin];
 }

 So I guess I�ve got to set the modal delegate to nil.
-But I don�t understand why there are [ General/NSApp endSheet: controlsPanel ]; and [ controlsPanel orderOut: self ]; in your beginSheet action.
+But I don�t understand why there are [ NSApp endSheet: controlsPanel ]; and [ controlsPanel orderOut: self ]; in your beginSheet action.
 Is it that the modal thing and its end are set up at once, and then the stopModal function is enough to end the sheet?

 I tried your way and it works!